 It’s time to welcome a new season with this Fall Dinner Party Black & Tan Tablescape & Menu.
 Get cozy with classic rustic dishes that you can serve with easy.
-Get the details here.
+Get the inspiration for stylish entertaining here.

 As usual, the inspiration for this party tablescape came from a day of shopping.
 I found this CUTE Kate Spade tablecloth on sale and had to have it.
 I’ve always loved black & tan together, and the “dalmatian” spots are a fave!